 Transport appeals

 The Transport appeals tribunal considers appeals against Penalty Charge Notices issued by a number of councils within Scotland for parking contraventions and for three councils for bus lane enforcement notifications.
-From the 1 June 2023 the tribunal will also consider penalty charge notices relating to the new Low Emission Zones and in the future other transport related appeals will be added.
+From the 1 June 2023 the tribunal has considered penalty charge notices relating to the new Low Emission Zones and other transport related appeals have been added since then.

 Phone: 0300 303 5760